NCBI-Codeathons/Domain_HMM_Boundaries/ProgressReport.md

    assigned to: Eric

-   *broken up into a set of 80 different files*
+   *broken up into a set of 81 different files*

+   *databases are in `/home/ward.deboutte/DB/profs`

 3. Convert protein domain database -> RPS-blast database